Ruan-pysoft/ministdlib/README.md

 I want to add the option for some public domain-equivalent license, such as cc0 or bsd 0-clause.

-But for now only MIT license, see the file `license.mit`
+But for now only MIT license, see the file `LICENSE`.